 The impact of text will decline further because of an emerging multisensory web.
 Shapes and gestures are already augmenting or replacing text input on touch screens, game consoles (e.g. Wii) and other devices, and 3-D televisions and computer displays are expected to hit the market in 2010.
 We will eventually have the ability to transmit smells and other data about the physical world, such as air samples to test for pollution.
 For instance, the Defense Sciences Office in the U.S. Department of Defense, which focuses on “mining ‘far side’ science,” is working on a way to make multi-sensory data converge in real time, just like it does in humans.

 “There will be things we can’t even image when the web is more multisensory and we can smell and touch,” note Bracken.
-While many people resist how much online devices reach into their everyday lives, a significant number of people are surprisingly open to it.
-According to a Zogby International survey, 11% of respondents said they were very or somewhat likely to have brain implants that enable them to use their mind to access the Internet if it could be done safely.
-Brain implants may be a red herring to the real revolution underway.
-That is, our relationship to data is becoming more fluid and integrated with every aspect of life.
 New devices of all kinds will feed this transformation.

 Online users live simultaneously in a virtual and real world.
 The gap between them is shrinking.
 Facebook and Twitter are virtual worlds as much as Second Life, just without the graphical interface.
 As social networks evolve, they will increasingly function and look like real life.
 There are already names for all these realities—virtual reality, augmented reality, and even augmented viruality—but it will eventually all just be “reality.”
 As online media becomes more accessible, mobile and multisensory, there might not be much of a difference between real and virtual worlds.
 “What will the convergence of platforms mean?” asked John Gaeta, a visual effects designer for the Matrix film trilogy asked at a conference in Berkeley.
 “Games and films won’t look different from one another,” he said, “so you can have a transparent passage from a real piece of content to a virtual piece of content.”
 Convergence will be like having trap doors that lead seamlessly between different worlds.
 This phenomenon has come to be known as “transmedia storytelling.”